 Lower in Sugar

 While apple butter does contain natural sugar in the form of fructose from the apples, it is still less sugar per serving than most store-bought apple butters.
-This is because many store-bought (and even homemade recipes you google) can have added sugars.
+This is because many store-bought (and even homemade recipes you google) have added sugars.
 See more about added sugars below.

 The low and slow cooking process used in this recipe concentrates the flavors, including the sugar content.
 So you should still use this apple butter in small amounts.
 A serving size is 1 tablespoon which provides essentially the same amount of carbohydrates (~6 gm) as commercially-prepared counterparts, however none of which are from added sugars.